jotslo/joshscript/README.md

 4. To run your program, open the text file with _execute_script.bat_.
 (find it using your file manager's "choose another app" or "browse" option)

-Your E-Script code should now run successfully.
+Your E-Script (or JoshScript) code should now run successfully.
 (Note: you need Python 3.6 installed for this to work)

 ## About this language
 In this section, there's some information about this language that could
 help to answer questions about it, or the original version called *JoshScript*,
 for example *"why was it created?"* and *"what can it be used for?"*.